alilishan/Media-Manager/README.md

 		MediaManager.Open(data).then(function(resp){
 			//Do Your Thing
-			//Will return an array of the selcted objects.
+			//Will return an array of the selected objects.
 		});

 	});